mgaman/PDUlib/README.md

 ## getSMS
 <b>const char *getSMS()</b>
 This returns the address of the buffer created by **encodePDU**.
 The buffer already contains the termination character CTRL/Z so can be used as is.
+## getOverflow
+<b>bool getOverflow()</b>
+### After Encode
+Call *getOverflow* after *Encode*.
+If the result is *true* then there was not enough space in the buffer to create the message.
+This is fatal and the message cannot be sent.
+### After Decode
+Call *getOveflow* after *Decode*.
+If *true* there was not enough space in the buffer to fully decode the message.
+Calling *getText* will show that part which could be decoded.
 # Development and Debugging
 My development environment is VS Code/PlatformIO on Ubuntu.
 It is basically an Arduino environment which means that while I get some goodies such as Intellisense these are no debugging facilities such as breakpoints and watch.
 As pdulib is pure C++ I had to adopt another strategy to debug the same pdulib sources, but in their desktop environment.
 This is described later.
 ## Arduino Development
 New sketches (projects) are created via PlatformIO which then creates a directory structure of source, include and libray folders.
 Each sketch has its own libraries so to ensure that every sketch uses the same physical copy of pdulib sources.
 The **createSoftLinks.sh** script achieves this and must be run just once after cloning this workspace from Github.
-If you creater a new sketch, edit **createSoftLinks.sh**, add the new sketch and run again.
+If you create a new sketch, edit **createSoftLinks.sh**, add the new sketch and run again.
 Note that PlatformIO, by default, creates a main file called **main.cpp**.
 If you create a new sketch, rename this file to \<sketchname\>.c++.
 The macro **PM**, if set, will place translation tables in flash memory.
 The method of setting this macro is different for PlatformIO and Arduino IDE and is described below.
 ### PlatformIO
 To add compiler switches, add the following line to the **platformio.ini** file, **env** section.